 Recently, we were devastated to learn that heightened government regulation forced Jumping Mouse out of business.
 We count ourselves lucky to have been among the lucky few to visit this special place.
 One day, we’d love to return to Bay Saint Lawrence to see the effect that time has (or hasn’t) had on its magic.

 Day 6: Cape Breton Island

-Our hike to Pollett’s Cove the next day is another highlight of our trip.
+Our hike to Pollett’s Cove the next day was another highlight of our trip.
 I’m almost reluctant to share this untouched, hidden gem, but the secret is too good to keep to myself.
 The land is owned by a local lottery winner who generously makes it available for public use.
 Starting near Gampo Abbey, a Buddist monastery in Pleasant Bay, the 18km trail follows the coastline and offers epic views of the Gulf of St Lawrence.
 Not for the faint of heart, the hike includes a steep climb, rugged sections of thick brush, and a river crossing.
-We only pass a handful of people on the trail, and are rewarded at the end with the entire cove to ourselves – except for the herd of wild horses peacefully grazing on the valley floor.
+We only passed a handful of people on the trail, and were rewarded at the end with the entire cove to ourselves – except for the herd of wild horses peacefully grazing on the valley floor.

 Day 7: PEI

 The next morning, it was time to say goodbye to Nova Scotia and set our sights on Prince Edward Island.
 We drove to Twin Shores Camping Area and spent the day relaxing on the beach.
 Be wary what time of year you visit.
 The camp was packed with families with kids in July, so we didn’t find the peace and quiet we were after.
 But it was still nice to set up our chairs on a little sand bar and enjoy the sunset.
 The water was too cold to swim in, but at least we didn’t need a cooler for our beers!